So, what does it mean to be house poor?

 I get it, nice things are, well, nice.
 Making sure you remember why you want to buy a home is an important part of not getting caught up in appearances.
 Are you buying a home to impress other people, or are you investing in your future and wellbeing?
 Asking yourself this question will help you stay aligned with your values, and make sure you can enjoy a normal lifestyle, rather than working just to pay your mortgage.
 It can become a vicious cycle.

 The “expense traps” of a house can affect not only discretionary spending for hobbies, but depending on your personal financial situation, it can affect your ability to simply furnish your home.
 For many it can even severely impact your ability to save for retirement or educational pursuits (either your own or that of your children’s).
 An Ipsos poll in January 2019 found that nearly half of all Canadians couldn’t cover an unexpected expense of $200 and still be able to pay their bills.
-According to stats Canada, between the years of 2017-2018 8.7% of Canadian households were moderately to severely food insecure.
+According to Stats Canada, between the years of 2017-2018, 8.7 per cent of Canadian households were moderately to severely food insecure.

 Buy a home when you’ve done the necessary research, saving, and are in the position to pay your bills without sacrificing your quality of life.
 If you’re unsure about when the “right” time to buy is, it is highly personal, but you can find some guidance here.
 It goes without saying at this point, if you are seriously considering buying a home you should reach out to your friendly neighbourhood mortgage broker!

 Failing to plan is planning to fail!